 Livestock keepers are required by law to keep records of all their livestock movements, births and deaths.
 This is to ensure that livestock is identifiable and traceable.
 Should there be another animal disease outbreak, such as Foot and Mouth, Avian Flu or Swine Vesicular disease, it will be vital to know where livestock is located, where it has travelled from or where it has gone to.
 It is essential that they are up-to-date and correct.
 It is the council's responsibility to encourage you to ensure that these records are maintained accurately.

-For information on the movement and identification of animals:
+For information on the movement and identification of animals, please see the below GOV.UK links:

-Cambridgeshire poultry keepers can access the electronic Poultry Movement Book.
+Cambridgeshire and Peterborough poultry keepers can access the electronic Poultry Movement Book.
 You can either save these electronic movement records on your computer or print them to complete by hand and store as hardcopies.

 Although the rules for bringing pets into the country have now been streamlined in accordance with those in Europe, there remain stringent controls in order to ensure rabies and other animal diseases do not enter the UK.
 It is essential that the correct requirements are met or the animal will be detained on entering the UK and face many weeks in quarantine, costing the owner in the region of £1000.
 GOV.UK sets out the current requirements.
 If you require more information or clarification please email [email protected] or phone 0345 045 5206.